joeherold/graphql-yoga-waterline/README.md

 # graphql-yoga-waterline

 Fully-featured GraphQL Server with focus on easy setup, performance & great developer experience
+## Breaking changes
+This library is shifted to Apollo Server 2.0 and is not using graphql-yoga by prisma anymore, because of their usage of Apollo Server 1.0.
+Apollo Server 2.0 is much improved in many ways and took over some best practices from graphql-yoga.
+As an example of the Apollo Server 2.0, the error handling is much improoved.
+So you can create Error Codes, you may pass along to the client to generate i18n language depeneded Error Message.
+[Apollo Error Handling](https://www.apollographql.com/docs/apollo-server/features/errors/)

+Actually, this Application now is also capable to be used with Apollo 2.0 Gateway, to create one API Gateway to hook together multiple Graphql Services (Micro Services), according to use the federated Schema ( [What is Apollo Federation?](https://www.apollographql.com/docs/apollo-server/federation/introduction/) ).
+You are also able to use Managed federation: [Announcing managed federation](https://blog.apollographql.com/announcing-managed-federation-265c9f0bc88e).

+Full Documentation of Apollo you may find [here: Apollo Docs](https://www.apollographql.com/docs/apollo-server/)

 ## Overview

 [<img title="waterline-logo" src="http://i.imgur.com/3Xqh6Mz.png" width="610px" alt="Waterline logo"/>](http://waterlinejs.org)

-An easy implementation of the [graphql-yoga](https://github.com/prisma/graphql-yoga) server, but enhanced with an super easy usage of the great [Waterline ORM](http://waterlinejs.org/).
+An easy implementation of the [Apollo Server 2.x](https://www.apollographql.com/) server, but enhanced with an super easy usage of the great [Waterline ORM](http://waterlinejs.org/).

 ## Features